 , orDELETE

-. - Then, specify the name of the table to which the trigger binds.
+. - Then, provide the name of the table the trigger is associated.

-- After, specify the type of trigger using either
+- After, define the type of trigger using either

 FOR EACH ROW